Dmitriy-code-hub/Object-oriental-programming-on-Java/README.md

 - search for individual objects and their groups (filtering) by several different criterions;
 - Sort objects by several different criterions

-PS if you have problems with JavaFX you can use test.bat for run
+PS if you have problems with JavaFX you can use test.bat for run (path Object-oriental-programming-on-Java/src/test.bat)